sysgears/grain-theme-octopress/README.md

 Contributing
 ============

-Any person or company wanting to contribute to Grain Framework should follow the following rules in order to their contribution being accepted.
+Any person or company wanting to contribute to this project should follow the following rules in order to their contribution being accepted.

 Sign your Work